The Amazing Facts Behind the Type A Personality

 It’s used so frequently that we hardly give any thought to its validity, or even where the term came from.

-The story of the discovery of the TABP is that a pair of cardiologists, through almost complete serendipity, became aware of the impatient nature of some of their patients.
-Literally sitting on the edges of their seats in the waiting room, these people seeking help with heart disease seemed to be the very personification of stress.
+The story of the discovery of the TABP is that a pair of cardiologists became aware of the impatient nature of some of their patients.
+Sitting on the edges of their seats in the waiting room, these people seeking help with heart disease seemed to be the very personification of stress.
 The physicians, Meyer Friedman and R.H.
 Rosenman, were later to find that this combination of personality traits could be linked to health, and they quite randomly decided to name this particular phenomenon “Type A” (the “A” doesn’t really stand for anything).
 The discovery was a revolutionary idea at the time, and the pair's work, along with that of other stress researchers such as Hans Selye, became the bedrock of health psychology.

 The evidence from longitudinal studies did seem compelling.
 A correlation between your personality as a college student and your health as an alum must go in the direction of college personality to adult health.
 You can’t have time’s arrow go in a reverse direction and have your adult health status retroactively affect your personality as a young person.
 Even if there is a third factor causing both to be related, there seems to be an order of precedence established in these findings.